 As mentioned above, three citations for awards of the Distinguished Conduct Medal cannot be traced and I would be grateful if anyone could provide information about the awards to:

 2319083 Corporal Joseph Simmonds Greenhalgh (captured).

 2308424 Warrant Officer Class I (Regimental Sergeant Major) Percy William Phillp (later Major P W Phillp MBE, DCM).

 817177 Sergeant Arthur Herbert Tracy (captured).

 Finally, it is worth recording that the Corps lost over 200 men during the battles in Flanders and France in May 1940 and up to the final evacuation from at St. Jean de Luz on 25 June.
 Others died of their injuries in the United Kingdom or as prisoners of war.
-Ninety-six of these men have no known graves and are commemorated on the Dunkirk Memorial.
+Ninety-six of these men have no known graves and are commemorated on the Dunkirk Memorial (five others on the memorial died as prisoners of war).
 Amongst the casualties was the most senior officer of the Corps to be killed as a result of enemy action.
 Brigadier Geoffrey Ernest Mansergh CBE, MC, Deputy Adjutant and Quartermaster General, II Corps, was severely wounded on 1 June 1940 when HMS Ivanhoe was attacked during the evacuation from Dunkirk; he died of his wounds the next day, aged 47.